gitchasing/tf2-hitsound-manager/README.rst

 .. _this Reddit post: https://archive.ph/Ho8ae
 .. _This page: https://archive.ph/Rwjq7

-More official sources will be cited at in future versions.
+More official sources will be cited in future versions.

 Dependencies
 ************